-Welcome to Narwhal Creative, the San Francisco-based creative studio run by Tim Lillis.
+Welcome to Narwhal Creative, the San Francisco-based creative studio of Tim Lillis.

-This studio specializes in creative work for cultural and educational institutions, technology companies, maker-type things, the food and beverage industry, the publishing industry, and the outdoor industry.
+This studio specializes in creative work for technology companies, cultural and educational institutions, maker-type things, and the outdoor industry.

 I'm also 1/2 of Primer Stories.
 Primer Stories is a digital storytelling platform that bridges the gap between interactivity, art, knowledge, and dialogue.
 Our visual narratives integrate text, illustrations, animation, photos, and sound to entertain and enlighten our audience.
-We are expanding the interactive medium in the same way that podcasts did for radio, and TED talks did for speaking engagements.
-This year, we were nominated for a Webby Award, and launched a for-hire creative studio to offer storytelling work to clients.
-More news on that very soon.
+We've been credited with expanding the interactive medium in the same way that podcasts did for radio, and TED talks did for speaking engagements.
+After expanding into a for-hire studio, we've received a Webby award for our 2017 work with the International Committee of the Red cross.

 An avid cyclist, Ive created lots of cycling apparel, both for the cyclocross team I ride on, and for my own line of clothing, Narwhal Cycling.
 Narwhal Cycling was spurred by a month in which I designed one jersey every day, after which I decided people should be able to wear some of the designs.
 I created two full kits so far, with more coming soon.

 Another notable project was Kaiju Big Battel, a live monster wrestling league.
-For years I was a graphic designer and production manager for live events and video shoots, coordinating set and prop creation, costume building, intern schedules, and everything else that goes into working with live city-crushing monsters.
-Aside from the main attraction of sold-out live events, we produced a DVD series, a paperback book on Hyperion books, silkscreened art, a video special for MTV2, and some of the most bizarre merch you've ever seen.
+For years I was a graphic designer, prop master, and production manager for live events and video shoots, coordinating set and prop creation, costume building, intern schedules, and everything else that goes into working with live city-crushing monsters.
+Aside from the main attraction of sold-out live events, we produced a DVD series, a paperback book on Hyperion Books, silkscreened art, a video special for MTV2, and some of the most bizarre merch you've ever seen.